Home ยป

 January is Thyroid Disease Awareness Month

-Thyroid health is a global concern with over 200 million people suffering from various thyroid dysfunction.
+Thyroid disease is a global concern with over 200 million people suffering from various thyroid dysfunction.
 Over 25 million North Americans exhibit symptoms of poor thyroid health, with almost 50% undiagnosed and many more improperly treated.
-Although thyroid disease is genetic, family members may experience different types of thyroid dysfunction. ย If you are experiencing weight gain, tiredness, hair loss, chilliness, joint & muscle aches/weakness, itchy or dry skin, depression, concentration or memory problems, constipation, heavy or irregular periods, your thyroid health may be an issue.
+Although thyroid disease is genetic, family members may experience different types of thyroid dysfunction.
+Weight gain, tiredness, hair loss, chilliness, joint & muscle aches/weakness, itchy or dry skin, depression, concentration or memory problems, constipation, heavy or irregular periods, can all be indicative of a thyroid disease issue.

 Thyroid Disease Affects Everything